 Use this chart to find the best high yield CD rates.
 This interactive table lists some of the best CD Rates on a local, regional, and national level, including some of the best military banks, and national banks such as Chase Bank:

-Banks offer higher rates because the guaranteed deposit timeline gives banks the assurance they can lend your money out at higher interest rates, ensuring everyone makes money on the transaction.
+Banks offer higher rates because the guaranteed deposit timeline assures banks they can lend your money out at higher interest rates, ensuring everyone makes money on the transaction.

 An online savings account is generally better if you need regular or fast access to your savings.
 But Certificates of Deposit work well if you don’t have an immediate need for the funds, but still want to be able to access the funds in a certain amount of time.

-For example, let’s say your child will be attending college in 5 years.
-That may not be enough time to put the money into the stock markets, because there may not be time for your investments to rebound if the markets drop.
+For example, let’s say your child will attend college in 5 years.
+That may not be enough time to put the money into the stock markets because there may not be time for your investments to rebound if the markets drop.
 Putting the money in a CD gives you less volatility, a fixed rate of return, and a timeline in which you can withdraw the funds.

-College savings isn’t the only example when it makes sense to use a CD.
-Many people use them for savings after entering retirement when a fixed return in the next few years is more important than the growth most people seek in their accumulation phase of their retirement savings.
+College savings isn’t the only example of using a CD making sense.
+Many people use them for savings after entering retirement when a fixed return in the next few years is more important than the growth most people seek in the accumulation phase of their retirement savings.
 Other people use CDs for large expected expenses such as replacing a roof or other home repairs, replacing a car, saving for a wedding, taking a trip, etc.